 Faculty Profile: Edward F. Crawley

-MIT Professional Education Short Programs course: Systems Engineering, Architecture, and Lifecycle Design: Principles, Models, Tools, and Applications
+MIT Professional Education Short Programs course: Systems Engineering and Architecture: Principles, Models, Tools, and Applications

 When professionals sign up for MIT Professional Education’s Short Programs in the summer, they get more than experts in subject areas—they get innovative teachers.
-In fact, Professor Edward Crawley, who will teach this summer’s Systems Engineering, Architecture and Lifecycle Design course, just received the nation’s most prestigious engineering education prize.
+In fact, Professor Edward Crawley, who will teach this summer’s Systems Engineering and Architecture course, just received the nation’s most prestigious engineering education prize.

 This award, the Bernard M. Gordon Prize for Innovation in Engineering and Technology Education, honors Crawley’s years of inventing new educational programs.
 Since he specializes in systems architecture, he naturally applied systems methodology to the problem of defining excellence in engineering education.
 He and colleagues developed a framework that maps out a dozen dimensions that lead to improvements in teaching and learning—and then put them into practice.

 Crawley points to active learning in the classroom as one of the dimensions.
 Through the 1960-80s, chalk and talk was considered good teaching, he says.
 “We learned that when you stand and talk to people showing them viewgraphs, then education is mostly manipulating symbols.
 People don’t learn very well that way.
 What you should do in person is to engage their mind more actively than taking notes.
 Especially with professional learners, they would much rather learn a chunk of information and then try to apply it to a meaningful example in their actual work practice.”

 Based on research and his own experience, Crawley changed his teaching style.
 Instead of extensive lectures, now in the summer course he talks for, say, 20 minutes, then the students take the concept and apply it to a specific situation.
 They select an engineering problem to work on so the class becomes a project-based learning exercise.